TheMoonThatRises/55885K/README.md

 ### Controlling the Robot
 * Button B

-    * Changes the brakes on the chassis.
-Rotates through hold, brake, and coast, in that order, with the default as coast.
+    * Holding the button will reset the fourbar.
 * Button A

     * Changes the sensitivy of the controller.
 Default is / 1.
 Can go up to / 4.